Klipper3d/klipper/docs/Config_Reference.md

 ### [replicape]

-Replicape support - see the [beaglebone guide](beaglebone.md) and the [generic-replicape.cfg](../config/generic-replicape.cfg) file for an example.
+Replicape support - see the [Beaglebone guide](beaglebone.md) and the [generic-replicape.cfg](../config/generic-replicape.cfg) file for an example.